SabrinaEllenberger/HGT-Calculator/Tutorial.md

 the UniProt JAPI ([uniprot-japi-client.zip][japi]) and copying the unpacked JARs from uniprot-japi-client\lib into your
 \HGT-Calculator_lib.

+In order to view the manual (PDF document), you will need to have the free Adobe Acrobat Reader software installed on your computer.
+Users can download the latest version of Adobe Acrobat Reader from https://get.adobe.com/de/reader/.

 How to create a new workspace
 -----------------------------

 Click on the menu item File > New and choose a directory for creating a new workspace.
+The default is the directory containing the HGT-Calculator.jar.
+Enter the name of the new start file and click on “Create workspace”.
+Do not select an existing text file!
+If you want to use an existing start file, copy the text into the new start file of the workspace.
-Enter the name of the start file and click on “Create workspace”.
-Please note: The name of the start file needs to start with “Start_” and ends with “.txt” !
+Please note: The name of the start file needs to start with “Start_” and ends with “.txt”!
-&#10141; "Start_Tutorial.txt"
+&#10141; Enter "Start_Tutorial.txt", click on “Create workspace” and copy the text of the tutorial start file from your browser into the new start file template.

 This creates the following workspace architecture:
 workspace\Data\Download